 How often do I need to see a doctor or nurse?

 You only need to go to the clinic or your general practice when your injection is due.
-If you have any problems or want to ask any questions between injections, you should contact your doctor or nurse.
+If you have any problems or want to ask any questions between injections, contact your doctor or nurse.

-If you’ve been given a supply of Sayana Press to inject at home you’ll need to see a doctor or nurse at least once a year.
+If you’ve been given a supply of Sayana Press to inject at home, you’ll need to see a doctor or nurse at least once a year.